Apex / Apex Steward

 IAM governance shouldn’t take six months and a consulting firm.

 Apex Steward is the in-between.
-It reads your existing documents, extracts the IAM structure already buried in them, and lets you finish the job without rebuilding the whole framework from scratch.
+It reads your existing documents, extracts the IAM structure already buried in them, measures where you stand, and turns a slide-deck commitment into a tracked, measured, evidence-producing program.

 Who It’s For